Teaching of Reading

 Becoming a fluent, skilled and attentive reader starts at the earliest stages, before children encounter a book for the first time, partly driven by the quality of their parents' talk with them that expands their vocabulary.
 (DFE, 2021)

 Children begin learning to read long before school but we continue that from their very first day with us, through:

 .We teach children the skills they will need to be able to read and understand books but also to develop a life-long love of reading for pleasure.

 All talk is useful, especially when directed to the child specifically.
 For instance, children expand their language and vocabulary when they listen to or join in with a story or rhymes in a well-scripted children’s television programme, but an adult talking about it with them adds benefits.
 However, talk about books brings particular advantages.
 (DFE, 2021)

 Phonics is embedded within our curriculum and all of the learning environments in school.
-It is also taught directly using a systematic and robust programme that works for our children.
+It is also taught directly and explicitly using Unlocking Letters & Sounds which is a DFE validated systematic synthetic phonics programme that works for our children.

 This is the structure used to teach phonics in school: